CSV vs Apache Parquet: Which Should You Use?

 - ✗ No data type preservation

-- ✓ Excellent compression ratios
+- ✓ Excellent compression and columnar scan performance

 Specs Comparison